 22. Spectre (2015)

 Slow, shallow, and incredibly talky, Spectre is so busy telling us it’s an epic movie that it never gets around to delivering on its promise.
 In lieu of a plot, what follows the (admittedly spectacular) pre-credits sequence set amidst Mexico City’s Day of the Dead celebration is a random collection of set pieces, seemingly cobbled together as a “greatest hits” from previous James Bond films.
+(Check out these other remakes that should never have been made.)
 You’ve got the villain’s secret lair in a crater (You Only Live Twice), Bond’s deadly fisticuffs on board a luxury train (From Russia With Love), and a baddie motivated (at least in part) by a personal vendetta (Skyfall).
 What’s worse, the big bad (played by a sleepwalking Christoph Waltz) cheapens the memory of the previous three Daniel Craig outings by taking the credit for the past 11 years of vastly superior villainy.
 Deeply disappointing.

 21. License to Kill (1989)